|Hoërskool Lichtenburg's CounterStrike: GO team in training.|

 The fact that so many top schools have bought into the system shows how well the Inter-school online championship has ticked all the boxes and has met governing body approval.

 It is also essential to have an Educator present.
 This is an official championship.
-The championship is recognised by every level of government and delivers provincial and national colours.
+The championship is recognised by every level of government and delivers provincial colours.

 The Educators are there to act as referees as well as to ensure that the school's brand is not harmed.